Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

    Randomizes the stroke attributes. e.g. with *Position* enabled it displaces the points randomly in screen space to create jittered/jagged lines.
 Clone Brush
-   Used to paste the previously copied points (in the Copy/Paste buffer on the active layer), located at the point where you clicked.
+   Used to paste the previously copied points (in the copy-paste buffer on the active layer), located at the point where you clicked.

    Hold :kbd:`LMB` and drag to position and adjust the pasted strokes.